 But the article conflates different causes and may even confuse their effects.

 At Bike Law, we deal with cyclists getting hit daily.
 The lawyers in our Network have represented thousands of cyclists across the country.
 We know all too well the indignities and tragedies of bike crashes like Aaron’s.
-I have represented cyclists for almost 20 years; there is often just a few degrees of separation, if any, between myself and the victim of the crash.
-There is a legitimate internal conflict in choosing to ride on the road, especially given the significant impact of the relationships I’ve developed with both clients and the families of crash fatality victims.
+I/Peter have represented cyclists for almost 20 years; there is often just a few degrees of separation, if any, between myself and the victim of the crash.
+And I/Rachael have been hit and injured by a car myself and interact with injured cyclists on a daily basis.
+There is a legitimate internal conflict in choosing to ride on the road, especially given the significant impact of the relationships we’ve developed with both clients and the families of crash fatality victims.

 There is a myriad of variables that contribute to the safety statistics mentioned in Aaron’s article.
 While they certainly paint the picture of a bicycle crash epidemic, I believe it is an over-simplification to blame a polarizing culture war between cyclists and motorists propagated or encouraged by law enforcement, lawmakers, or by some general anti-bike hostility.